dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 # Origins of  Relational Theory

-Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set of elements.
+Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set.
+When two sets are of elements are related to each other, this forms a *second-order* or *binary* relation.
+Higher orders are also possible: third, fourth, and n-th order relations.

+If you are conversant in Set Theory, then an $n^{th}$ order relation is formally defined as a subset of a Cartesian product of $n$ sets.

-Imagine you have two set: one set representing clinics and another representing animal species.
+Imagine two sets: one set representing clinics and another representing animal species.
 A relation between these two sets would indicate, for example, which clinics treat which species.

 ```{figure} ../images/relations.png